By- og fæstningsvandring

 Rasmus Møllers Gård in Nyborg

-Rasmus Møller was an enterprising and later a very rich merchant.
-He was the son of a miller from Rønninge, but came to live in the house of Hans Nielsen, who taug...
+Rasmus Møller was an enterprising and eventually very wealthy merchant.
+The son of a miller from Rønninge, he was apprenticed to Hans Nielsen in Nyborg, who trained him as a merchant.
+Rasmus Møller in...

 Info